 Immersion video training programs have been developed and produced by Montgomery County Public Schools, Rockville, Maryland, USA, with funding through a federal grant from the U.S. Department of Education.
 Each program is available in 1/2" VHS (NTSC) format and is accompanied by a Teacher's Activity Manual.
-Programs and the supporting print materials may be used to provide inservice opportunities for one teacher or a group of teachers.
+Programs and supporting print materials may provide inservice opportunities for one teacher or a group of teachers.

 Available titles in this professional development series include:

 What it Means to be an Immersion Teacher

 Foreign Language Immersion An Introduction

 Negotiation of Meaning

 Reading and Language Arts in the Immersion Classroom: Grades K-2

 Reading and Language Arts in the Immersion Classroom: Grades 3-6